Rhynchocephalia: Anatomy

 Rhynchocephalians possess palatal dentition (teeth present on the bones of the roof of the mouth).
-In most rhynchocephalians, the teeth present on the pterygoid bone are lost, but the lateral tooth row present on the palatine bones are enlarged, and orientated parallel to the teeth of the maxilla.
-During biting, the teeth of the dentary in the lower jaw slot between the maxillary and palatine tooth rows.
+Palatal teeth are ancestrally present in tetrapods, but have been lost in many groups.
+The earliest rhynchocephalians had teeth present on the palatine, vomer and pterygoid bones, though the vomer and/or the pterygoid teeth are lost in some groups, including the living tuatara, which only has palatine teeth.
+A distinctive character found in all rhynchocephalians is the enlargement of the tooth row present on the palatine bones.
+While in other rhynchocephalians the palatine tooth row is oblique to the teeth of the maxilla, in members of Sphenodontinae (including the tuatara) and Eilenodontinae it is orientated parallel to the maxilla.
+In these groups, during biting, the teeth of the dentary in the lower jaw slot between the maxillary and palatine tooth rows.
 This arrangement, which is unique among amniotes, permits three point bending of food items, and in combination with propalinal movement (back and forward motion of the lower jaw) allows for a shearing bite.